Euler angles: Higher dimensions

 It is possible to define parameters analogous to the Euler angles in dimensions higher than three.
 In four dimensions and above, the concept of "rotation about an axis" loses meaning and instead becomes "rotation in a plane."
 The number of Euler angles needed to represent the group SO(n) is n(n − 1)/2, equal to the number of planes containing two distinct coordinate axes in n-dimensional Euclidean space.
-(In other words, choose from n dimensions for the first axis, choose from the remaining n - 1 dimensions for the second axis, and then divide by two because it doesn't matter which of that pair was selected "first".)
+(In other words, choose from n dimensions for the first axis, choose from the remaining n − 1 dimensions for the second axis, and then divide by two because it does not matter which of that pair was selected first.)

 In SO(4) a rotation matrix is defined by two unit quaternions, and therefore has six degrees of freedom, three from each quaternion.

 Applications

 Vehicles and moving frames

 Their main advantage over other orientation descriptions is that they are directly measurable from a gimbal mounted in a vehicle.
 As gyroscopes keep their rotation axis constant, angles measured in a gyro frame are equivalent to angles measured in the lab frame.
 Therefore, gyros are used to know the actual orientation of moving spacecraft, and Euler angles are directly measurable.
 Intrinsic rotation angle cannot be read from a single gimbal, so there has to be more than one gimbal in a spacecraft.
 Normally there are at least three for redundancy.
 There is also a relation to the well-known gimbal lock problem of mechanical engineering.

 When studying rigid bodies in general, one calls the xyz system space coordinates, and the XYZ system body coordinates.
 The space coordinates are treated as unmoving, while the body coordinates are considered embedded in the moving body.
 Calculations involving acceleration, angular acceleration, angular velocity, angular momentum, and kinetic energy are often easiest in body coordinates, because then the moment of inertia tensor does not change in time.
 If one also diagonalizes the rigid body's moment of inertia tensor (with nine components, six of which are independent), then one has a set of coordinates (called the principal axes) in which the moment of inertia tensor has only three components.

 The angular velocity of a rigid body takes a simple form using Euler angles in the moving frame.
 Also the Euler's rigid body equations are simpler because the inertia tensor is constant in that frame.